WebOfTrust/keri/docs/Q-and-A.md

 Hmm, a mouthful of terms.
 Let's start with the identifier.
 One of the basic (!) forms of KERI identifiers is this example:
 <img src="../images/basic-scid.png" alt="identifier" border="0" width="600">

+## ***Q: Why is KERI and all its supporting tools so complex?

+"Complexity" is relative.
+Compared to what is KERI and ACDC complex?

+Based on the constructive ideas the founder Samuel Smith has developed over time in his career plus the awareness that in the self-sovereign identity field there had been to little attention for security as the most important feature of digital identifiers, KERI had to be build from the ground up.

+The main design principles have a designated page "[Concepts](../../WOT-terms/Concepts.md)" but in brief:
+1. Security first, confidentiality second, privacy third
+2. Offer a remedy for the [broken internet](#qa-section-why-the-internet-is-broken)
+3. Minimal sufficient means
+4. Use of proven -, seasoned -, but _dumb_ cryptography

+This lead to the understanding that KERI in nothing is like something else in the SSI space.
+It's the [Internet identifier Platypus](#keri-the-internet-identifier-platypus).

+Because of this many new concepts and new terms had to be specified, and always thoroughly anchored in relevant scientific resources.
+A new type of language emerged, not seldom lovingly addressed as a "Sam-ism" (referring to the language used by its founder).
+According to KERI's objective (and ACDC's follow-up on this in the Verifiable Credentials arena) the Universal Identity Theory.
+Hence, KERI's complexity stems from three main aspects of its current nature:
+- it's a new concept
+- it's different from anything else in the field
+- it's all encompassing

+There are some reasons why KERI might be perceived as complex where instead it could involve other aspects:

+- KERI is the new kid on the block who undermines reasons for existence of others with a pretty solid case.
+The KERI team calls this _progress_ and whoever it involves might have to reconsider their tenets.
+All are invited to merge efforts or contribute to KERI and move forward together.
+The KERI team wishes to contribute to other projects as soon as it's move forward.

+- People think they could pick some ideas from KERI and then bolt this onto there own developments.
+This doesn't advance clarity in the field.
+Moreover, KERI's design principle (3. above) "Minimal sufficient means" causes that the KERI team are very much interested in what somebody think he/she could leave out and still meet all the fundamental objectives; `security` to begin with.

+Yes, KERI is perceived as being complex, we won't deny this or look away.
+We're working as hard as we can to create educational resources, explanatory websites and we will continue to do so.
+The current resources:

 ### *Q: How does KERI look like?

 This is most probably the form in which you might get to see KERI (just as an example!):